 Legumes including beans, peas, and lentils are also symbolic of money.
 Their small, seedlike appearance resembles coins that swell when cooked so they are consumed with financial rewards in mind.
 In Italy, it's customary to eat cotechino con lenticchie or sausages and green lentils, just after midnight—a particularly propitious meal because pork has its own lucky associations.
 Germans also partner legumes and pork, usually lentil or split pea soup with sausage.
 In Brazil, the first meal of the New Year is usually lentil soup or lentils and rice, and in Japan, the osechi-ryori, a group of symbolic dishes eaten during the first three days of the new year, includes sweet black beans.

-Most legumes don't cause too many stains but when they are mixed with oil or meats, the stains will come.
-Learn how to remove the damage by following these tips:
+Most legumes don't cause too many stains but when they are mixed with butter or oil, the stains will come.

 The custom of eating pork on New Year's Day comes from the idea that pigs symbolize progress.
 Roast suckling pig is served for New Year's in Cuba, Spain, Portugal, Hungary and Austria.
 A variety of pork dishes such as pig's feet are enjoyed in Sweden while Germans feast on roast pork and sausages.
 In the United States, pork signifies a year of wealth and prosperity.
 Learn how to remove those lucky pork stains.